A Novel Homotopy Perturbation Sumudu Transform Method for Nonlinear Fractional PDEs: Applications and Comparative Analysis: Numerical Results

 \section{Numerical Results}

-Numerical solutions for three FPDEs are presented using HPSTM and ADM, implemented in Mathematica 12.0 on an Intel Core i7, 16GB RAM desktop, averaging 0.5 seconds per example with 5 series terms.
-The computational complexity of HPSTM is approximately $O(n)$ per iteration for $n$ series terms, due to the linear nature of the Sumudu transform and He's polynomial computations.
-Results are compared with a meshless RBF method \cite{liu2023} using 100 collocation points and $\epsilon = 0.1$, VIM \cite{harir2023}, FDM \cite{meerschaert2006} with a grid size of $100 \times 100$, and a spectral method \cite{zhou2024} using 50 basis functions.
+Numerical solutions for three FPDEs are presented using HPSTM and ADM.
+The methods were implemented in Mathematica 12.3 and run on an Intel Core i7 desktop with 16GB RAM, averaging 0.5 seconds per example using 5 series terms.
+The computational complexity of HPSTM is approximately $O(n)$ per iteration for $n$ series terms, due to the linear nature of the Sumudu transform and He’s polynomial computations.
+Results are compared with the meshless RBF method using 100 collocation points and $\epsilon = 0.1$, the VIM, the FDM with a grid size of $100 \times 100$, and a spectral method using 50 basis functions.
 Error analysis, sensitivity analysis, and graphical representations illustrate solution behavior for $\alpha = 1.0, 0.9, 0.8, 0.7$.
-Sample Mathematica code for HPSTM is provided in the Appendix.

 \begin{example} Consider the nonlinear fractional porous medium PDE:

 with initial condition:

 Applying the Sumudu transform to \eqref{eq:porous}: